-If anyone in your family living in your house tests positive for the COVID-19, your gymnast must wait at least 14 days and conform to the latest health department guidelines to start or resume class.
-If your gymnast or any of your family has exposure to COVID-19, your gymnast must wait 14 days to return to class, or show proof of a negative test result and then they can return without waiting the 14 days.
+If anyone in your family living in your house tests positive for the COVID-19, your gymnast must wait at least 10 days and conform to the latest health department guidelines to start or resume class.
+If your gymnast or any of your family has exposure to COVID-19, your gymnast must wait 10 days to return to class, or show proof of a negative test result, 3-5 days after exposure, then they can return without waiting the 10 days.
 The same rules apply to coaches and staff.

-Please have your gymnasts wash their hands at home for 20 seconds before leaving for the class.
-Upon arrival, the gymnast will have his/her hands sanitized.
-Gymnasts and coaches will use hand sanitizer between events.
+Gymnasts will have his/her hands sanitized upon entering the gym floor.
 To avoid overcrowding in the waiting room and bathrooms, we will be sanitizing your gymnast’s hands upon leaving class.
 All coaches will wash their hands before the next class.